Capitol Hill Community Guide Real Estate The heartbeat of the nation.

 Early on, few Congressmen established residences in the district.
 Instead, they lived in boarding houses and walked to the Capitol.
 Now, as many as a third of all members of Congress live on Capitol Hill while in DC.

-The neighborhood itself is largely residential, and several streets are lined with Victorian row houses that date back to the 18th and 19th centuries.
+The neighborhood is largely residential, and several streets are lined with Victorian row houses dating back to the 18th and 19th centuries.
 It boasts great restaurants, verdant parks, and easy access to the rest of the city.
 Many of the parks, medians, circles, squares, and triangles of modern Capitol Hill evolved from Pierre L’Enfant’s original plans of grand avenues, parks, and buildings.

 - Bob Hope Gallery of American Entertainment – This gallery honors Bob Hope’s extraordinary 70-year entertainment career, which started in Vaudeville.
 Bob Hope was a legend in music, movies, and variety shows which he often took on the road to entertain American troops.

 - Library of Congress – Search millions of items in many formats and languages.
 Explore a growing treasury of digitized materials.
 Consult with staff online or in one of the research centers to find what you’re looking for.